bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 India’s push towards greener vehicles has been heavily focused on EVs, but as we’ve discussed, hybrids could play a crucial role in this transition.
 Policies that encourage the adoption of hybrids, through financial incentives or infrastructure development, could help bridge the gap between ICE vehicles and full EVs.

 - **Incentivizing Hybrids**: The government could consider offering more significant incentives for hybrid vehicles, such as reduced GST or higher subsidies.
 This would make hybrids more attractive to cost-conscious consumers and accelerate the transition towards cleaner transportation.
-- **Supporting Infrastructure**: While EV charging infrastructure is being developed, supporting infrastructure for hybrids—such as service centers equipped to handle hybrid-specific maintenance—will be essential.
+- **Supporting Infrastructure**: While EV charging infrastructure is being developed, supporting infrastructure for hybrids - such as service centers equipped to handle hybrid-specific maintenance - will be essential.
 Building up this infrastructure is crucial to supporting the growth of hybrid vehicles in India.

 ## Conclusion: Finding the Right Balance for the Future

-The decision to choose an EV, an ICE vehicle, or a hybrid isn’t straightforward—it involves weighing environmental concerns, practical needs, and financial considerations.
+The decision to choose an EV, an ICE vehicle, or a hybrid isn’t straightforward - it involves weighing environmental concerns, practical needs, and financial considerations.
 Each type of vehicle has its own strengths and weaknesses, and the right choice depends on your specific circumstances.

 ### Key Takeaways